alex-gutev/static-dispatch/README.md

 falls back to the standard dynamic dispatch.

-**NOTE:** All standard method combinations are supported as well as user-defined method combinations, which are defined with `DEFINE-METHOD-COMBINATION` from the `STATIC-DISPATCH-CL` package.
+**NOTE:** All standard method combinations are supported as well as user-defined method combinations, as long as they are defined with `DEFINE-METHOD-COMBINATION` from the `STATIC-DISPATCH-CL` package.
 If a generic function uses a method-combination, which is defined using `DEFINE-METHOD-COMBINATION` from the `COMMON-LISP` package, then calls